Electromagnetic Signals from Retinoic Acid Treat Human Cancer Cells

 Another finding was that the electronically treated cells were morphologically different than the control group – the cells grown in the “charged” aqueous medium looked like they were chemically treated with retinoic acid.

-Overall the authors concluded that using the electromagnetic signals from retinoic acid and an aqueous system, it is possible to effect and treat cancer cells.
+Overall the authors concluded that using the electromagnetic signals from retinoic acid and an aqueous system, it is possible to affect and treat cancer cells.

 What does this mean?

-The evidence presented by Foletti et al. are in line with the pioneering work of Jacques Benveniste and although further experimental work is needed to fully understand the biophysical mechanisms involved in the entire process, these results do provide preliminary evidence that supports the future use of informational medicine, including infoceuticals, in the clinical world.
+The evidence presented by Foletti et al. are in line with the pioneering work of Jacques Benveniste and although further experimental work is needed to fully understand the biophysical mechanisms involved in the entire process, these results do provide preliminary evidence that supports the future use of informational medicine and electromagnetic signatures, such as ICs, in the clinical world.

 To read the entire publication, please click here.